CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 12.1.0.sec={12.1.0.1.Sen} {12.1.0.2.Sen} {12.1.0.3.Sen} {12.1.0.4.Sen}

-12.1.0.1.Sen=Except as otherwise provided in this section, the Company must indemnify each of the Managers to the fullest extent permissible under the law of the state in which the Company is organized, as the same exists or may hereafter be amended, against all liability, loss, and costs (including, without limitation, attorneys’ fees) incurred or suffered by the Manager by reason of or arising from the fact that the Manager is or was a manager of the Company, or is or was serving at the request of the Company as a manager, member, director, officer, partner, trustee, employee, or agent of another foreign or domestic limited liability company, corporation, partnership, joint venture, trust, benefit plan, or other enterprise.
+12.1.0.1.Sen=Except as otherwise provided in this section, the Company must indemnify each of the Managers to the fullest extent permissible under the law of the state in which the Company is organized, as the same exists or may hereafter be amended, against all liability, loss, and costs (including, without limitation, attorneys' fees) incurred or suffered by the Manager by reason of or arising from the fact that the Manager is or was a manager of the Company, or is or was serving at the request of the Company as a manager, member, director, officer, partner, trustee, employee, or agent of another foreign or domestic limited liability company, corporation, partnership, joint venture, trust, benefit plan, or other enterprise.

 12.1.0.2.Sen=The Company may, by action of the Managers, provide indemnification to employees and agents of the Company who are not Managers.